romangt87/git_obtencion_datos/README.md

 colnames(activity) = "ACTIVITY_CODE"
 variables = rbind(train_variables, test_variables)

-##Now we can use the variables_name to put these names in the variables data.frame
-##Firs doing this we check the same length of the respective dataframes
+##Now we can use the variables_name to put these names in the variables data.frame.
+Before doing this we check the same length of the respective dataframes
 ncol(variables) == nrow(variables_names)
 names(variables) = t(variables_names[2])